UltraEngine/Documentation/CPP/Terrain_SetMaterial.md

 If material is NULL, with any variation of this method, all materials will be removed.

 If the terrain already is using the maximum number of materials, no change will occur.

-## Returns

-The first variation of this method returns true if the material is successfully applied to the terrain, otherwise false is returned.